-How to plan a trip to Chandratal lake
+How to Plan a Trip to Chandratal Lake

-- Manali to Chandratal Distance: 124 Kilometers
+- Manali to Chandratal Distance: 124 kilometers

 - Keylong to Chandratal Distance: 120 kilometers

-- Gramphoo to Chandratal Distance: 70 kilometers
+- Gramphu to Chandratal Distance: 70 kilometers

-- Kaza to Chandratal Distance: 115 Kilometers
+- Kaza to Chandratal Distance: 115 kilometers

 How to Reach Chandratal Lake From Manali

+When starting from Manali, it is extremely important that you get an early start.
 This would be beneficial primarily in the way that you will reach Chandratal in time and would have some daylight still left to trek to the lake.
 Secondly, if you started early, you will be able to avoid the possibility of getting stuck in a traffic jam towards Rohtang top.

-How to reach Chandratal lake from Kaza
+How to reach Chandratal Lake from Kaza

 Also read: Clothes for Chandratal Trip – What to Pack?